 One of the best examples I can share about how MARKENDIUM and CPSM go together is when I recently spoke to a CPSM candidate.
 She explained that she felt more empowered after reading and studying the six-book series.
 She was now able to walk into her controller’s office and with true confidence, based on knowledge recently learned, have an in-depth conversation about budgeting that she could not have had before MARKENDIUM.

 This ability to speak peer-to-peer is something that ties into yet another unspoken objective for the CPSM program and the Society as a whole: helping our members find their place at the table and speak shoulder-to-shoulder with technical staff.

 It really comes down to communication and the desire to learn.
-For CPSMs, ongoing learning is the beating heart of the program, both for candidates trying earn the designation and CPSMs looking to maintain it.
-As they continue to learn and grow in their field and in the A/E/C industries, they become more proficient at their craft and are better able to explain that craft to their technical peers while accomplishing the goals of the firm.
+Ongoing learning is the beating heart of the program, both for candidates trying earn the designation and CPSMs wanting to maintain it.
+As they continue to learn and grow in their field and in the A/E/C industries, they become more proficient at their craft and are better able to explain their knowledge and capabilities to their technical peers while accomplishing the goals of the firm.
+It should be remembered that the CPSM examination is based upon the six SMPS Domains of Practice, and candidates are tested on the content they study along with their work experience.
+The preparation is not rote learning of any one publication.
 So what else are the candidates saying?
 Some of the feedback I’ve received includes the following:

 “MARKENDIUM: The Essentials is easy to read, and comprehend.”

 “MARKENDIUM: The Essentials is focused directly on SMPS Domains of Practice, making it a lean and clean tool for CPSM study/preparation.”

 “MARKENDIUM: The Essentials is current and accurate.
 The Society has taken the best of what was being used in previous years to prepare [for the CPSM examination] and brought it up-to-date to reflect best practices in our industry.”